People's Liberation Army Navy Surface Force: Type 051

 The Type 051 Luda class followed from the 1970s onwards, with many similarities to the Soviet Kotlin class.
-The Ludas are armed with six anti-ship missiles and various guns and ASW weapons.
+The Ludas were armed with six anti-ship missiles and various guns and ASW weapons.
 Both the Luda and Anshan were key vessels to PLAN's coastal defense doctrines, as small coastal defense destroyers.
 These ships were all armed with mostly manually operated air defense artillery with no surface-to-air missiles and no ASW torpedoes.
-One Luda class ship, 160, was lost in an accident.
+One Luda class ship, Guangzhou (160), was lost in an accident.
 By the mid-1990s, all Anshan class destroyers were retired.

-Since the late 1980s, the older 051 Luda have been through various upgrade and refit programmes.
+Since the late 1980s, the older 051 Luda went through various upgrade and refit programmes.
 One vessel was refitted with a double hangar and helicopter deck.
-At least four others have been upgraded with HQ-7 short range SAM, new automatic air defense artillery (as opposed to the old manual mounts), torpedoes and sixteen YJ83 anti-ship missiles.
+At least four others were upgraded with HQ-7 short range SAM, new automatic air defense artillery (as opposed to the old manual mounts), torpedoes and sixteen YJ83 anti-ship missiles.
 Though the other remaining ships continue to retain original weaponry, they had all undergone major refits to extend their surface lives, including satellite communications and navigation systems to allow them to operate beyond coastal waters.

 As of 2021, all Ludas have been retired.

 Type 052

 In the 1980s, the PLAN focus shifted toward blue-water multi-role operations, alongside the import of Western systems such as the General Electric LM2500 gas turbines, resulting in the Type 052 Luhu class.
 The first vessel, Harbin (112) (seen and commissioned by the early 1990s), was a significant shift from traditional Chinese warship design.
 These were the first Chinese attempt at truly modern combat vessels and there was much more focus on air defense and ASW warfare, including the installation of an 8-celled Crotale launcher, a short range missile system later indigenously produced as HQ-7.
 A second vessel, the Qingdao (113) was launched later in the mid-1990s.

 Since the 2000s, the 052 Luhu class has been through various upgrade and refit programmes.
-Both 112 and 113 have undergone major refits and both now carry sixteen YJ83 Anti-ship missiles and remain in service.
+Both Harbin (112) and Qingdao (113) have undergone major refits and both now carry sixteen YJ83 Anti-ship missiles and remain in service.

 As a result, two subclasses of destroyers were formed in the PLAN, namely the 051 series and 052 series.
 There are certain design differences between the two subclasses, such as the 051 series ships using mature indigenous steam turbine engines, compared to marine gas turbines on the 052 series, which were at the time less mature and had to be imported.